mikehouse/iOS-Tricks/Tips and Tricks/03. Swift speed up compilation by marking class as final/README.md

 As we all know in objective-c all method calls done through runtime message dispatch - messages (selectors) are being send to objects at runtime.
 If object can respond to this message then method will be called else unrecognized selector runtime error will be thrown.
 Objective-C compiler knows almost nothing about code, it doesn't even know is object has being calling method or not.
 Because of this objective-c compiler do not produce highly efficient machine code as it doesn't know what is going on there.
 All this information begins available only in runtime and can be optimized at this time as actually objective-c does, for example cashes method calls and etc. That being said objective-c code not efficient as Swift one because of its nature and we can do nothing about this.

 Now let's talk about Swift's methods calls.
 Will talk about only pure Swift methods invocations, not where swift tightly coupled with objective-c as example via inheritance from NSObject because there begins working objective-c's message dispatch.
 Pure swift has two ways to call a method that is dynamic dispatch or static dispatch.
-Dynamic dispatch starts working when compiler do not exactly know what type of object for called method gone be used and the runtime will go through all inheritance tree to find needed method to call.
+Dynamic dispatch starts working when compiler does not exactly know what type of object for called method gone be used and the runtime will go through all inheritance tree to find needed method to call.

 ```swift
 // Instead of base class we can declare a protocol Animal, the effect will be the same.